 I have a secret to share with you: I am a self-proclaimed chocoholic.
 Yep; when it comes to chocolate, I’m all in.
-I used to be a milk chocolate girl, but I’ve slowly transitioned over to dark in the last few years.
+I used to be a milk chocolate girl, but I’ve slowly transitioned over to dark chocolate in the last few years.
 And yes, I still have a little bit of it on most (okay, who am I kidding – all) days.
 And here’s another little secret: it’s okay!
 Going cold-turkey is not the way to go, and it shouldn’t have to be an all-or-nothing thing.
 Moderation is a good thing.

 I’m excited to share with you a yummy and healthy dairy free pudding recipe that can be made in just minutes, which is full of nutrient-dense ingredients.
 Goodbye guilt!
 Hello Chocolate Banana Pudding.